CipherShi/MONGODB_REPLICA_SETUP/README.md

   The MongoDB documentation recommends against using IP addresses when configuring a replica set, since IP addresses can change unexpectedly.
 Instead, MongoDB   recommends using logical DNS hostnames when configuring replica sets.

 #### 1. Updating Each Server’s Firewall Configurations with UFW
-Open port <port>/tcp and ssh on the firewall:
+Add your connection port and ssh port on the firewall.
+Swap (open-port) with the port you just added to the nginx config file above.
 ```
 sudo ufw enable
 sudo ufw allow ssh